andvsilva/blockchain_and_money_MIT/course_edemy/README.md

 - ICO Case Study
 - Blockchain and Web 3.0
 - Quiz: Smart Contract intuition

+### Quiz:

+- In a nutshell, what is Vitalik Buterin trying to build with Ethereum?
+  - [x] The World's largest super-computer.
+- What is a Smart Contract?
+  - [x] A smart contract is the simplest form of decentralized automation, and is most easily and accurately defined as follows: a smart contract is a mechanism involving digital assets and two or more parties, where some or all of the parties put assets in and assets are automatically redistributed among those parties according to a formula based on certain data that is not known at the time the contract is initiated.
+[Vitalik Buterin on May 6, 2014](https://blog.ethereum.org/2014/05/06/daos-dacs-das-and-more-an-incomplete-terminology-guide/)
+- What is Gas used for in Ethereum?
+  - [x] Gas is used by applications to pay for running operations on user machines.
+- Which statement about Forks is correct?
+  - [x] A soft fork is backward compatible, a hard fork is not.
+- What is the purpose of a Whitepaper in a Blockchain project?
+  - [x] To describe how the project will leverage the different properties of Blockchain.
+  - [x] To describe why the project needs its own token (or coin) if an ICO has been proposed.
 #### Resources

 - [The Meaning of Decentralization](https://medium.com/@VitalikButerin/the-meaning-of-decentralization-a0c92b76a274)